divyanshu1810/codify/README.md

 ## License

-MIT License - feel free to use this project for your own purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments